Last updated 29/5/2020

-Early education and care services are being encouraged by the government to contact families who recently cancelled enrolments, to offer them the chance to re-enrol.
+Early education and care services have been encouraged by the government to contact families who had cancelled enrolments, to offer them the chance to re-enrol.
 No gap fee will be charged from 6 April 2020 (and the gap fee can be waived in arrears, from 23 March 2020).

 However, the decision on whether to take new enrolments, or to give existing families additional sessions of care, is one for each service to consider.
-This will depend on your overall income (including JobKeeper and CCCF payments) and your staffing levels, among other factors.
+This will depend on your overall income (including JobKeeper and Exceptional Circumstance payments) and your staffing levels, among other factors.